optimizasean/dtg/README.md

 where zone is any single letter symbol A-Z, capital or lower case and it will return the time object as a string in the zone format.

+*__USAGE NOTES__: Ensure that in your application or before using this gems methods(convert/to_dtg) which calls the in_time_zone method, you must set Time.zone = "yourtimezone(HST for me)".
+Otherwise in_time_zone will be called and return nil:NilObject due to Time.zone returning nil(ActiveSupport thing).
+Rails has a place in the application configuration to set the Time.zone before startup.*

 ### DTG Zones

 - A: Alpha Time: UTC +01:00 (Paris, France)